MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/publish-extension.md

 Create a zip file for your extension package.
 Your extension package must include the following files:

 * The extension manifest that specifies details such as the name of the extension, short description, permissions, and default language.

 * Images and other files required by your extension.

 <!-- ---------------------------------- -->
 #### Review manifest field values

+Before uploading your package to Partner Center, inspect the manifest file to make sure that the field values match your preferred display on the **Store Listings** webpage, as follows.

 The following fields in the manifest file are automatically included in your store listing details.
-The fields are read-only on the **Store listings** webpage (described below).
+The fields are read-only on the **Store Listings** webpage, which is described below.

-Before uploading your package to Partner Center, inspect the manifest file to make sure that the field values match your preferred display on the store details<!-- todo: what title of webpage? bold --> webpage.

-In the manifest file, review these fields:

 *  The `Name` field, which populates the **Display name** on the store details<!-- todo: what title of webpage? bold --> webpage.